Dhravya/cloudflare-saas-stack/README.md

 ```
 git clone https://github.com/Dhravya/cloudflare-saas-stack
 cd cloudflare-saas-stack
+npm i -g bun
-npm install
+bun install
-npm run setup
+bun run setup
 ```

 That's it.
 You're ready to go!

-Next time, you can just run `npm run dev` and start developing.
+Next time, you can just run `bun run dev` and start developing.

-When you're ready to deploy, run `npm run deploy` to deploy to Cloudflare.
+When you're ready to deploy, run `bun run deploy` to deploy to Cloudflare.

-> I recommend using [bun](https://bun.sh/) for development.

 ## About